kambwalak/Kambwala/README.md

-DISCLAIMER: this may not execute on all desktop browsers it definitely in chrome and this is only the javascript file so copy here for html file:
+DISCLAIMER: this may not execute on all desktop browsers it definitely will in chrome and this is only the javascript file so copy here for html file:

 <!DOCTYPE html>